slowsigma/Nysa/README.md

 * Apply - `Func<E<Func<T1, T2, TR>>, E<T1>, E<Func<T2, TR>>>`

 ## Nysa.Data.SqlClient
-This is a C# class library to make getting data from SQL Server more functional.
+This is a C# library to make getting data from SQL Server more functional.

+## Nysa.Parse
+This is a C# library that wraps an implementation of the Earley parsing algorithm in a largely function and fluent API.